The Unborn (1991 film): Production

 Writer John D Brancato says the film was inspired by "killer mutant baby stories like It's Alive".
 They had previously written Bloodfist II for Corman.

 Filming took place in October 1990.
-It was the first film directed by Flender who described it has a cross between Rosemary's Baby and The Fly.
+It was the first film directed by Flender who described it as a cross between Rosemary's Baby and The Fly.

 It was the first feature film as cinematographer for Wally Pfister who worked for Roger Corman for a number of years.
 He later recalled, "I had something I wanted to try with color and light.
 But it’s ghastly.
 At the same time, I cut myself slack, because my creative reach went beyond my skill level.
 That’s a really important thing to note.
 I had great ideas.
 But if you don’t have the skill level, you’re never going to master the artistry.
 That’s where I was early on.
 And I needed to put the hard work in and slowly work my way up."

 Adams said the film was a "pleasant surprise" for her and at one stage discussed with Corman the possibility of directing the sequel.